adxsoft/buildlogseqtestgraph/README.md

 `python3 builtlogseqtestgraph.py`

 # Advanced Customisation
-modify the generator settings in _builtlogseqtestgraph.py_ as follows
+Assuming you are comfortable with python, modify the generator settings in _builtlogseqtestgraph.py_ as follows
-- _targetfolder_ - the folder location where the graph is to be built
+- **targetfolder** - the folder location where the graph is to be built
-- in PageGroupsToGenerate array add the following entry and change the values (not the keys) to your page generation requirements
+- in **PageGroupsToGenerate** array add the following entry and change the values (not the keys) to your page generation requirements
 `{
         'title': 'Test Pages',
         'pageprefix': 'testpage',
         'nopages': 20,
         'namespace': '',
     },`
-- in JournalsToGenerate array change the one and only entry to your date range, number of journals to build and the maximum gap in days that can occur
+- in **JournalsToGenerate** array change the one and only entry to your date range, number of journals to build and the maximum gap in days that can occur
 {
     'fromdate': '2020_01_01',
     'todate': '2023_12_31',